ShadowTheAge/yafc/Docs/MoreLanguagesSupport.md

 # YAFC support for more languages

-YAFC language support is exprimental.
+YAFC language support is experimental.
 If your language is missing, that is probably because of one of two reasons:

 - It has less than 90% support in official Factorio translation
 - It uses non-european glyphs (such as Chinese or Japanese languages)